IMI In a Nutshell

 IMI makes a positive difference to, and is changing the landscape in, the dispute resolution world.
 Competently handled, mediation empowers parties to a conflict such that their mutual consensus is the focus in decision-making.
 Promoting a better, less adversarial access to justice, IMI programs and standards add value to the quality and transparency of conflict management, thereby facilitating consistent, credible, and ultimately more satisfactory outcomes to those who desire it most – the parties (Users).

 IMI is the only organization in the world to transcend local jurisdictions to develop global, professional standards for experienced mediators, advocates and others involved in collaborative dispute resolution and negotiation processes.
 IMI also convenes stakeholders, promotes understanding and disseminates skills, all in a non-service provider capacity.
-IMI competes with no one because it provides no billable services.
+IMI competes with no one because it provides no services.

 Who runs IMI?